By: Patrick Gallen, Susie Crowder, Pallavi Bakhru

 With many businesses reluctant to bring in new permanent staff, Pallavi Bakhru, chartered accountant at Grant Thornton India in New Delhi, expects there to be growing demand for outsourcing.
 She says: "In this whole endeavour to become lean, organisations will now look at outsourcing services."
 Rather than hiring a team of specialist FMCG marketers, for example, using an agency is more flexible until there is more certainty.

 Or where very specific high-value skills are required bringing in an individual specialist maybe more advantageous than creating a permanent role.
 "This is going to benefit both providers and customers who want to be lean.
 Service businesses will want to create these strategic relationships where clients can draw on very specialised knowledge as and when required."

 Revisit your wellbeing policies

 But for a large proportion of employees now working more or fully remotely, mental wellbeing – more easily monitored under face-to-face settings – is a growing concern for businesses.
-Emerging research from the UN found that women have been disproportionally affected by lockdown work patterns, given care responsibilities and impact on job security.
+Emerging research from the UN found that women have been disproportionately affected by lockdown work patterns, given care responsibilities and impact on job security.

 The research suggests that given the large proportion of women working in the most impacted sectors, we need to think carefully about how we can redeploy this human capital as a critical component to our economic recovery.